|

 towards integration which normally bear upon any small minority did

+not operate.
 Now we are

 seeing the growth of positive forces acting against integration, of